overlookmotel/router-tree/README.md

 Default for `parentPath` if not defined is `'./'`, except for the root node which is `null`.

+As a shortcut, relative paths can be defined without a prepended `./` i.e. `'view'` is the same as `'./view'`. router-tree will add the `./` automatically.

 ### Associated files

 You can associate additional files with routes by using the `types` option.